kevyncode/users-api/README.md

 ## 📝 License

-This project is part of an academic assignment for Software Development 3 course.
+This project is a personal study project for learning and practicing modern Spring Boot development and RESTful API design patterns.